GeyserMC/GeyserWiki/_docs/geyser/portforwarding.md

 There are also different Geyser eggs for Pterodactyl, which can be found [here](https://github.com/GeyserMC/pterodactyl-stuff).

 <div class="alert alert-warning" role="alert">
-    If you are not able to allocate the port in the Pterodactyl panel, you will need to contact your server host to allocate one for you or try to use an existing port allocation.
+    If you are not able to allocate ports in the Pterodactyl panel, you will need to contact your server host to allocate one for you or try to use an existing port allocation.
 </div>

 ### Docker